djagerif/comfort2mqtt/README.md

 [armv7-shield]: https://img.shields.io/badge/armv7-yes-green.svg
 [i386-shield]: https://img.shields.io/badge/i386-yes-green.svg

-For more information about Cytech Comfort II Ultra alarm systems, please see the [Cytech Technologies Pte Ltd.][cytech] website.
+For more information about Cytech Comfort systems, please see the [Cytech Technologies Pte Ltd.][cytech] website.

 [koochyrat]: https://github.com/koochyrat/comfort2
 [cytech]: http://www.cytech.biz/index.html

 ## About
-This Addon is used to bridge an IP connected Cytech Comfort II Ultra Alarm system to MQTT for use in Home Assistant.
+This Addon is primarily used to bridge an IP connected Cytech Comfort II ULTRA Alarm system to MQTT for use in Home Assistant.
+Other Comfort systems are also supported but has not been tested.

 ⚠️ This software is neither certified nor endorsed by Cytech Technology Pte Ltd.